 You can also choose to have part of your support funded by a direct payment and have the rest of your support arranged by the council.

-Direct payments are not means tested and will not affect your social security benefits.
+Direct payments are not means tested and will not affect any benefits you receive.
 They are not counted as taxable income.

-The amount of money you receive will be based on your needs and will be agreed by your social worker during your assessment.
+The amount of money you receive will depend on your level of need and it will be agreed by your social worker during your needs assessment.

-More information about contributions can be found in our Fairer charging policy on our paying for non-residential care page.
+More information about contributions is on the paying for non-residential care page.

-You will need to open a separate bank account to receive your direct payments and send us monthly bank statements from it.
+You will need to open a separate bank account to receive your direct payments and send us the monthly statements.
 The self-directed support team can help you with this.

 You must use the money to meet your assessed needs.
 You may choose to employ a personal assistant or you can pay an agency to support you.
 Your social worker will discuss the best way to spend your direct payments on services.